integeruser/gym-uds-api/README.md

 # gym-uds-api
 This project provides a local [Unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket) API to the [OpenAI Gym](https://github.com/openai/gym) toolkit, allowing development in languages other than Python with a much faster interprocess communication than the [gym-http-api](https://github.com/openai/gym-http-api).

-Currently, the API only provides the methods `reset()` and `step()` for modifying the Gym environment and `sample()` for sampling from the action space, but it is simple to extend it with any other method needed.
+Currently, the API supports only observation spaces of type `Box` and action spaces of type `Discrete`, but it is straightforward to extend it to suit other needs.

 ## Requisites
 This projects requires any recent version of Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/).